Climate Solutions & Equity Grant

 About Us

-The Drawdown Georgia Climate Solutions & Equity Grant is supported by funding partners from five Georgia-based foundations as well as Georgia-based expert advisors and consultants.
+The Drawdown Georgia Climate Solutions & Equity Grant is supported by funding partners from Georgia-based foundations as well as Georgia-based expert advisors and consultants.